ipfabric/docs/docs/System_Administration/increase_disk_space.md

    vdb                     254:16   0   20G  0 disk             # <-- We want to use this device for the /backup directory.
    ```

-2. Create LVM physical volume on the disk `vdb`:
+2. Create an LVM physical volume on the disk `vdb`:

    ```shell
    osadmin@ipfabric:~$ sudo pvcreate /dev/vdb